-The Preferred Strategy, including supporting documentation, will be consulted on in late 2023, subject to Cabinet endorsement and Council Approval.
+The Preferred Strategy, including supporting documentation, will be consulted on in late 2023, subject to Council Approval.
 The consultation process will take a minimum of 6 weeks and responses will be fed back to Cabinet in September 2024 where endorsement of the Council's response and approval of a Deposit Plan for publication will be sought.